For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Statesmanship and National Security, is one in a series of courses designed to further the Public Policy doctoral student’s understanding of the role of God-honoring leadership in the political arena, nationally and internationally.
 This leadership role becomes especially evident in the field of National Security.
 The course provides an understanding of multiple perspectives on securing a nation.
 Doctoral students will learn to recognize processes, terminology and approaches to engaging the national security community.
 Equipped with needed information, students may further the discipline by both assessing and communicating to political stakeholders that which constitutes legitimate, biblically-sound, theory-based action.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 800 words and demonstrate course-related knowledge.
-In addition to the thread, the student is required to reply to 1 other classmates’ threads.
+In addition to the thread, the student is required to reply to one other classmate's thread.
 Each reply must be 500 words.

-In Modules/Weeks 2–6, the student will provide an assessment of conditions impinging upon the security of the United States by submitting a 2–3-page National Security Policy Brief covering a specific area of specialization.
+In Module 2: Week 2 – Module 6: Week 6, the student will provide an assessment of conditions impinging upon the security of the United States by submitting a 2–3-page National Security Policy Brief covering a specific area of specialization.

 The student will write a 25-page research-based paper in current Turabian format that focuses on a systematic review of literature pertaining to key questions confronting his or her selected national security topic of specialization.
 The paper must include at least 50 references in addition to the course textbooks and the Bible.